apmoore1/mac-installation/README.md

 1. Downloads the latest [miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html#install-macos-silent) and installs it to `~/miniconda` without intervention (`-b`) and runs the tests to ensure it is built correctly (`-t`)
 2. Line 7, `conda init zsh` is currently setup for MacOS Catalina and greater as Mac moved to the `zsh` shell.
 If you are using an older version of MacOS change this line to `conda init`
+3. Setting the main editor for `git` as nano, line 11.

 ## conda